Get

 How Training Your Dog Can Keep It Safe?

-Successful obedience training often begins with the sit command.
-If your dog can respond effectively to this command, you can redirect him or her from a potentially harmful situation.
+Successful obedience training begins with the sit command.
+If your dog can respond to this command, you can redirect them from a harmful situation.
 It can also help to keep other people safe from a jumping dog, especially small children and the elderly.

-Teaching your dog to return to you when you call and stay put is important to keep it safe.
-If your dog runs toward a dangerous situation, responding to your call may save its life.
-Curiosity can get your dog into trouble, like when it tries to eat a toxic plant.
+Teaching your dog to return to you when you call and stay put is important to keep them safe.
+If your dog runs toward a dangerous situation, responding to your call may save their life.
+Curiosity can get your dog into trouble, like when they try to eat a toxic plant.
 Your dog’s ability to respond to the drop cue will prevent your dog from ingesting it.

 Conclusion

 Canine intelligence is a complex topic to examine.
-Each dog is unique, and its level of intelligence will vary depending on its breed, socialization, and training.
-However, many researchers believe that a dog’s intelligence is comparable to that of a 2-year-old human.
-This level of intelligence makes them one of the most intelligent mammals.
+Each dog is unique, and its level of intelligence varies depending on its breed, socialization, and training.
+However, many researchers believe that a dog’s intelligence is comparable to that of a 2-year-old human, making them one of the most intelligent mammals.

 Featured Image Credit: bluecrayola, Shutterstock